Armin Mohler: Career

+Death and legacy

+Mohler remained an unrepentant admirer of Italian and Spanish fascism until the end of his life.
 Mohler died on 4 July 2003 in Munich.
 His eulogy was given by the then 32-year-old Götz Kubitschek, who soon became one of the most important German New Right figures.

-Mohler remained an unrepentant fascist until the end of his life, acknowledging shortly before his death that he was an admirer of Italian and Spanish fascism.
+In 2025, the historian Maik Tändler published a book about Mohler and his influence, Armin Mohler und die intellektuelle Rechte in der Bonner Republik (lit.
+'Armin Mohler and the Intellectual Right in the Bonn Republic').

 Writings and ideas

 Conservative Revolution

 Mohler's seminal work is his book Die Konservative Revolution in Deutschland 1918-1932 ("The Conservative Revolution in Germany, 1918-1932"), which initially was his doctoral thesis.
 There, he tried to unearth Weimar Republic right-wing thought and tradition apart from and alternative to National Socialism.
 The most crucial thinkers of the Conservative Revolution to him were Ernst Jünger, Oswald Spengler, Carl Schmitt, Ernst Niekisch, Hans Blüher, and Thomas Mann (before his turn to liberalism).

 In the words of historian Roger Woods, "Armin Mohler’s long-term project after 1945 was to portray the Conservative Revolution as a distinctive intellectual movement which was distorted by the Nazis and which, in its pure form, had a role to play as a model for Germany’s future.
 Mohler presents the Conservative Revolution as theory, and National Socialism as practice, and he asks to what extent a theory can be made responsible for a practice which varied from it."